robert-nix/soot/readme.md

 lots of todos in cards:  saving them for when I have a complete picture of the structure of the game state

+in give- and in :aura, :health is assumed to buff :max-health as well (as otherwise it'd be a restore)

+a target is damaged if it is below its original health? test with warrior...

+really need to distinguish spell damage buffed abilities.  arcane missiles needs a way to send more missiles by spell damage, too, (same with avenging wrath etc.)

 ## function notes